Eating Disorders Indicators

 Talking to someone you think may have an eating disorder

-If you think that someone you know may be exhibiting some of the signs of an eating disorder, encouraging them to seek help could make a significant difference in their long-term well-being.
+If you think that someone you know may be exhibiting some eating disorders indicators, encouraging them to seek help could make a significant difference in their long-term well-being.
 However, it can also be challenging, since people with these conditions are often resistant to the idea that their behavior is problematic.

-You might also benefit from avoiding speculation.
+You might also benefit from avoiding speculation regardless of the presence of eating disorders indicators.
 Instead, you can simply point out behaviors you’ve directly observed and explain why you think they might be detrimental.
 Asking about any sources of stress or challenging emotions and letting them know you’re there for them if they need support can be helpful.
 If the other person is receptive to your concerns, you can suggest that they might want to talk about what they’re experiencing with a therapist.

 Effective eating disorder treatments